 German III Honors introduces students to content-based thematic learning.
 Students in this course will continue to develop speaking, writing, and reading proficiency as they work with real-life issues, topics, and concerns in specific contexts.
 Use of applicable resources will allow local and global cultural perspectives within each context.
-Students in this course will be supported as they expand their vocabulary and increase the complexity of their products by owning their own learning, implementing personal and self-selected vocabulary, and demonstrating an ability to respond to tasks requiring high cognition and outside-the-box thinking.
-The expected outcome of this course is developing Intermediate mid/high proficiency.
+Students in this course will be supported as they expand their vocabulary and increase the complexity of their products by owning their own learning, implementing personal and self-selected vocabulary, and demonstrating an ability to respond to tasks requiring high cognition and creative thinking.
+The expected outcome of this course is developing intermediate low-mid proficiency.
 This course is conducted predominantly in German.
 NOTE: German III H is not offered on High School (9th and 10th grade) campuses.

-504251 German IV - AP
+504251 German IV AP

-Prerequisite: German I, II and III
+Grade Placement: 12 Prerequisite: German I, II and III

-German IV-AP prepares students to sit for the German Language & Culture Advanced Placement Exam.
+German IV-AP prepares students to demonstrate intermediate midhigh proficiency across the full range of language skills within a cultural frame of reference.
 Students will be expected to demonstrate an understanding of the target culture, incorporate interdisciplinary topics, make cultural comparisons, and communicate in a variety of settings.
 Using current events, global viewpoints and cultural literature, integrated resources, and content-based instruction, students will develop an increased awareness in the products, practices, and perspectives of the German speaking world.
-The expected outcome of this course is developing Intermediate high/Advanced proficiency.
+The expected outcome of this course is developing intermediate mid-high proficiency and to prepare students for success on the AP German Language and Culture Exam.
 This course is conducted in German.